chris-k-njit/MunicipalOrdinanceProject/README.md

 # LegalEase

-The goal of this project/application is to use RAG (Retrieval Augmented Generation), fine tuning and synthetic data generation to help anyone get a better understanding of the differenty property/zoning/housing laws for the town/city of the state that someone may reside in.
-Whether the individual is renting or the owner of a property, it can get really complicated really quickly to understand what laws/ordinances or other codes that you have to follow in your municipality.
+The goal of this project/application is to use RAG (Retrieval Augmented Generation), fine tuning and synthetic data generation to help anyone get a better understanding of the differenty ordinances for the municapality of the state that someone may reside in.
+It can get really complicated really quickly to understand what laws/ordinances or other codes that you have to follow in your municipality.
 The state of New Jersey is a great example of an abundance of legal data to comb through for this subject, as there are 500+ municipalities.

 <!-- (OLD) Midterm Video Submission:
 * [Google Drive Link](https://drive.google.com/file/d/1YeIE871AmlUrumjTLenjm5BhkbxfvnD0/view?usp=sharing) - Video on Google Drive -->